wappose/hallbo/sites/all/modules/imagecache_token/README.txt

 ImageCache Token
 ----------------
-Module provides additional tokens for image fields.
+Module provides additional tokens for image, file and media fields.
 For each image style available additional token [node:field_image_field:style_name] will be provided.

 Installation